snawas/snawas.github.io/_pages/cv.md

 Service and leadership
 ======
+* Mentor for the Young Scholars Program
+    * University of California, Davis (2026)
 * President of Scholars of Color Alliance [(SOCA)](https://www.instagram.com/davis_soca/)
   * University of California, Davis (2021 - 2026)
+* Tutorial Presenter at Programming Languages Design and Implementation (PLDI) conference
+  * University of California, Davis (2024)
+* Mentor for the Talaria Summer Research Institute
+  * University of California, Davis (2022)
 * Co-Chair of the Asian Pacific-Islander Student Union
   * Santa Clara University (2019 - 2021)
 * Mathematics Department Representative for the STEM Student Advisory Committee